ififfy/flipflip/docs/import_export.md

 If you have a `.json` export file, simply select it and your Scene will import.
 If you got a line of text from someone, paste it into a file and save it.
 Then pick that file during the import.

+The imported Scene (and any overlays) will be created and you will be brought to the Scene.

 ## Library Export
 To export your Library, click the `Export` button ( <img style="vertical-align: -5px" src="doc_icons/export.svg"